YOUR FRIENDS' ACTIVITY

 Super Tuesday: Romney wins Ohio, but Santorum vows to fight on

-In a Super Tuesday nail-biter, Republican presidential frontrunner Mitt Romney barely edged out conservative rival Rick Santorum in the vital battleground of Ohio and won five of the night's other contests as voters helped widen his delegate lead without conclusively settling the fight for the nomination.
+In a Super Tuesday nail-biter, Republican presidential frontrunner Mitt Romney barely edged out conservative rival Rick Santorum in the vital battleground of Ohio and won four of the night's other contests as voters helped widen his delegate lead without conclusively settling the fight for the nomination.

 "This marks an important moment in this election," Romney said in a fundraising email sent moments after news media projected he would beat Santorum in Ohio after narrowly trailing for much of the night.
 "We are moving forward with momentum and a clear message to the American people: more jobs, less debt, smaller government.
 And it's this message that will help us defeat President Obama in November,"